Robotisim/mobile_robotics_basics/README.md

 To set up the Line-Following Robot project, follow these steps:

+### Hardware Setup

-1. **Hardware Setup:** Assemble the robot according to the provided schematics.
+Assemble the robot according to the provided schematics.
 This includes connecting the motors, infrared sensors, and the custom OLED display.

+### Platformio IDE Setup

-2. **Arduino IDE Setup:** Install the Arduino IDE if you haven't already, and make sure you have the necessary ESP32 board libraries installed.
+Install the Platformio IDE if you haven't already, and make sure you have the necessary ESP32 board libraries installed.

+### Library Installation

-3. **Library Installation:** The project uses several libraries for OLED display, WiFi communication, and motor control.
-Install these libraries through the Arduino Library Manager.
+The project uses several libraries for OLED display, WiFi communication, and motor control.
+Install these libraries through the Platformio Library Manager.

+### Upload Code

-4. **Upload Code:** Use the Arduino IDE to upload the provided code to the ESP32 microcontroller.
+Use the Platformio IDE to upload the provided code to the ESP32 microcontroller.
 The code is divided into modules, such as motor control, PI controller, WiFi communication, and OLED display.

+### WiFi Configuration

-5. **WiFi Configuration:** Modify the WiFi credentials in the code to match your WiFi network's SSID and password.
+Modify the WiFi credentials in the code to match your WiFi network's SSID and password.
 Also, update the server address and port for UDP communication as needed.

+### Remote Monitoring

-6. **Remote Monitoring:** Prepare the receiving device (computer or another microcontroller) to listen for UDP messages from the robot.
+Prepare the receiving device (computer or another microcontroller) to listen for UDP messages from the robot.
 The robot will send sensor data and control parameters to this device for monitoring.

-7. **Power Up:** Power up the robot and observe its behavior.
-The robot should follow lines on the ground while continuously adjusting motor speeds to stay centered.

-## Contents
+## Custom Libraries

 The repository is organized as follows:

-- `arduino_sketch/`: Contains the main Arduino sketch for the robot's ESP32 microcontroller.
+- `main/`: Contains the main Platformio sketch for the robot's ESP32 microcontroller.

 - `motor_control/`: Includes code for controlling the robot's motors based on PI controller calculations.

-- `pi_controller/`: Contains code related to the implementation of the PI controller for line following.
+- `Proportional Integration/`: Contains code related to the implementation of the PI controller for line following.

-- `wifi_udp/`: Includes code for setting up WiFi communication and sending sensor data using the UDP protocol.
+- `Wifi_communication/`: Includes code for setting up WiFi communication and sending sensor data using the UDP protocol.

 - `oled_display/`: Contains code for initializing and updating the custom OLED display with control parameters.

 ## Usage

-1. Upload the code to the ESP32 microcontroller using the Arduino IDE.
+1. Upload the code to the ESP32 microcontroller using the Platformio IDE.

 2. Power up the robot and place it on a line.
 Observe its behavior as it autonomously follows the line using the PI controller.

 3. Monitor real-time control parameters on the custom OLED display.
 This includes error values, PI values, and sensor readings.

 4. Set up a receiving device to capture UDP messages sent by the robot.
 This allows remote monitoring and control of the robot's behavior.

 ## Hardware Used